MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 We can see the downsides of the current state of this loop with a trend called "vibe coding."<br>
 This happens when a developer uses an LLM to generate code, but then doesn't really check it, just "vibes" through the implementation, outsourcing as much work as possible until at least a minimum viable solution is generated.<br>
 This sounds fun an big names like [Rick Rubin](https://www.thewayofcode.com/) encourage trying it out.
 Nothing speaks against trying out "vibe coding".
 It's a great indicator showing how capable the applied LLMs are.
 But other than with music, this practice can lead to bugs and security issues, as the vibed code may not be thoroughly vetted or may rely on outdated dependencies, etc. **Vibe coding, in its current form, is like releasing your project/idea into uncanny valley and hoping it will make it out just fine.
-At the same time, it is really fun and can function as a gateway-drug to genuine software engineering, if the vibe-coder isn't lazy.**
+At the same time, it is really fun and can function as a gateway drug to genuine software engineering, if the vibe-coder isn't lazy.**

 **Vibe coding shouldn't be disregarded.
 It is a trend, but is also an early indication of where things are headed.**<br>
 And truth be told, having some work lifted off your shoulders is a great thing.